VI. General Guidelines on Contracts and Biddable Work

 Excused Non-Performance due to Labor Dispute

-Notwithstanding anything in this Agreement to the contrary, if performance hereunder would foreseeably involve Group in or subject it to the effects of a boycott, strike, lockout, picketing or other labor dispute and Group therefore withholds, delays or cancels performance, it shall have no liability there from, provided that Group may not withhold, delay or cancel performance based upon a labor dispute involving its own employees.
+Notwithstanding anything in this Agreement to the contrary, if performance hereunder would foreseeably involve Group in or subject it to the effects of a boycott, strike, lockout, picketing or other labor dispute and Group therefore withholds, delays or cancels performance, it shall have no liability arising from such actions, provided that Group may not withhold, delay or cancel performance based upon a labor dispute involving its own employees.
 If a Cancellation occurs under this Section, neither Group nor its members shall have any future obligation under this Agreement, and any deposits or other payments made to Hotel by Group or its members to reserve rooms or other space for use, and/or for services to be provided, shall promptly be refunded to Group or its members.
 This Section shall supersede all other provisions of this Agreement.

 Notification of Labor Dispute